|Hashemi Lab||Iowa State University|

-Our recent publication is featured in Science Daily, EurekAlert AAAS, Phys.org, Science Magazine, World Scientific, Nanowerk, Science Alert, eScience News, Materials Today, Yahoo, MSN.com, Times of India, EE Times, Gadgets 360, Innovation Toronto, and many more news outlets.
+Our recent journal article is featured in Science Daily, EurekAlert AAAS, Phys.org, Science Magazine, World Scientific, Nanowerk, Science Alert, eScience News, Materials Today, Yahoo, MSN.com, Times of India, EE Times, Gadgets 360, Innovation Toronto, and many more news outlets.

 5 Coolest Things On Earth This Week

 Researchers at the Iowa State University have built a microbial fuel cell that generates electricity without any need for an external power source - just food.
 GE Reports

 2016 University Award for Excellence in Honors Teaching and Mentoring